 Charging the device

-It is important to charge the DynaPort to ensure maximal measurement capacity.
+It is important to charge the DynaPortd shortly before starting a measurement to ensure maximal measurement capacity.
 If the battery runs empty during the measurement, the measurement will prematurely stop.

 How to charge

-The device can be charged by connecting it to a PC with the supplied USB cable.
+The device can be charged by connecting it to a PC or USB adapter with the supplied USB cable.
 Multiple devices can be charged at once by using a powered USB-hub.
-Charging takes up to 5 hours.
+Charging takes up to 5 hours for MM(+) and 3 hours for DP7 devices.

 Starting a measurement